This guide has everything you need to know about color schemes.

-You must consider so many things to come up with the best colors for your logo is crucial, but you should consider many things; you must pick your logo color/s because they match your brand personality and are key to tell your brand story, not because they’re your favorite colors.
+Choosing the right colors for your logo is crucial, but you should consider many things; you must pick your logo color/s because they match your brand personality and are key to tell your brand story, not because they’re your favorite colors.

 Yet, there are plenty of options- How do you know what color/s will work best for your brand?
 As I said before, you must define your brand identity and then choose a color or colors that convey the message you want to transmit.

 Many people make their purchasing decisions based on color.
 If it’s not the only feature to bear in mind, it is a very important one.
 So, the color of your logo is something you must give thought to.

 There are warm and cool colors.
 The former are believed to catch users’ attention easily.
 So, they’re ideal if you want to stand out.
 The latter are perfect for more formal businesses that seek loyal customers.

 Depending on your industry and your business, you should go for one option or the other.
 Yet, there are other aspects you must take into consideration.
 You shouldn’t pick the same colors as your competitors.
 So make sure your logo color scheme differs from theirs.

 Use logo color/s to your advantage.
 Since color can boost brand recognition, it’s vital you choose a memorable logo color scheme.
 Make sure that the outcome is not confusing.
 You can use color gradients to polish the color combination without overdoing it!